Junior Summer Course

 Students are tested before being placed in classes with students of a similar language level.
 Placement is kept under review, ensuring that each student is in the most appropriate group.

-The latest Cambridge University Press course books are used for each level, together with specially selected materials relevant to the age and interests of the students.
+The latest National Geographic course books are used for each level, together with specially selected materials relevant to the age and interests of the students.

 Attention is paid to accuracy as well as fluency, and help is offered when grammatical difficulties arise.